-- Capital expenditure on renewal of unsealed (open surface) Council roads estimated at \$3.507 million; - Capital expenditure in sealing of current unsealed (open surface) roads \$620,000, including \$327,000 for the Clinton Road development project; - Continuation of the "Walk the Yorke" Project \$1.1 million with 50% grant funding from Australian Government; - Continued upgrade and development of Community Wastewater Management Systems (CWMS) \$270,000; - Caravan Parks upgrade and renewal of facilities \$159,000; - Capital expenditure on Halls \$92,000; - Stormwater Management \$195,000; - Development of cemeteries, including funds to evaluate options in Port Vincent which has no further burial vacancies \$80,000.
+- Capital expenditure on renewal of unsealed (open surface) Council roads estimated at \$3.592 million; - Capital expenditure in sealing of current unsealed (open surface) roads \$620,000, including \$327,000 for the Clinton Road development project; - Continuation of the "Walk the Yorke" Project \$1.1 million with 50% grant funding from Australian Government; - Continued upgrade and development of Community Wastewater Management Systems (CWMS) \$270,000; - Caravan Parks upgrade and renewal of facilities \$159,000; - Capital expenditure on Halls \$92,000; - Stormwater Management \$195,000; - Development of cemeteries including funds to evaluate options in Port Vincent which has no further burial vacancies \$80,000.

-Council has finalised the Elector Representation Review in accordance with the requirements of Section 12 of the Local Government Act 1999 and as a result there will be a slight alteration to the southern boundary of Kalkabury Ward and the locality of Hardwicke Bay to more evenly distribute electors.
+Council has finalised the Elector Representation Review and as a result there will a slight alteration to the southern boundary of Kalkabury Ward and the locality of Hardwicke Bay to more evenly distribute electors.